algotrader-dotcom/cloud-academy-dl/README.md

 # cloud-academy-dl
-Download video from cloud academy
+Download videos from cloud academy course

+# Requirements
+- Account username/password login to https://cloudacademy.com

+# How to use